What's Real Now

 What this page commits to

 Every capability claim on this site is grounded in the maturity bands above.
-If something is described as "strong today," it is implemented and in use.
-If something is described as "advancing," it is under active development but not finished.
-If you find a claim elsewhere on this site that contradicts what is here, please let us know.
+If something is described as strong today, it is implemented and in use.
+If something is described as advancing, it is under active development but not finished.
+If something is described as maturing, serious implementation exists but surfaces, integrations, or public story remain incomplete.

 Where to look directly